upenn-embedded/final-project-s26-t17/README.md

 ### Last week's progress

 This week we decided to switch boards to STM32.
 We were able to read 2-joysticks inputs using the ADC's on the board.
 This required us to write a simple ADC driver.
 We also wrote an untested SPI driver to general SPI communication.
-Additionally we designed a more detailed schematic.
+Additionally we designed a more detailed schematic. (please see Code folder and Images folder)

 ### Current state of project
 Currently we are reading the joystick values correctly.
 Additionally, we have an SPI driver.
 We also have the parts ordered.